Zhou Jihong

-Zhou Jihong (周继红 (周繼紅, Zhōu Jìhóng), born 11 January 1965) is a Chinese diver who won the first gold medal for Chinese diving.
+Zhou Jihong (周继红 (周繼紅, Zhōu Jìhóng), born 11 January 1965) is a Chinese diver who represented China at the 1984 Summer Olympics in Los Angeles.

 Sports career

 Born in Wuhan on 1965, Zhou originally practiced gymnastics before switching to diving.
 In 1977, she entered the Hubei diving team and began to receive professional diving training.
 She won the national championship in 1981 and entered the Chinese women's diving team in 1982.

 In 1984, during the 1984 Summer Olympics in Los Angeles, she replaced Lü Wei, after Lü suffered from an injury.
 In the women's 10 metre platform, she won the gold medal with a total score of 435.51 points becoming the first Chinese diver to win a gold medal in the Olympics.
-On the same year, she was named the best athlete of the year in women's platform diving by magazine Swimming World.
+In the same year, she was named the best athlete of the year in women's platform diving by magazine Swimming World.

 In 1998, she became the team leader of the Chinese diving team.
 Under her leadership, Fu Mingxia and Guo Jingjing won gold and silver medals in the women's 3 metre springboard at the 2000 Summer Olympics in Sydney.
 In the 2004 Summer Olympics in Athens, the Chinese diving team won 6 gold medals, 2 silver medals and 1 bronze medal.

 At the 2008 Summer Olympics in Beijing, Zhou led the Chinese diving team in winning 7 gold medals.

 In March 2014, Zhou was appointed chairman of the Athlete Committee by FINA and in November 2017, she served as the chairman of the Chinese Swimming Association.
 In January 2019, she served as a member of the Chinese Olympic Committee and in January 2020, she served as the chairman of China Diving Association.
 On 5 June 2021, at the FINA Congress held in Doha, Qatar, Zhou was elected Vice President of FINA, becoming the first female vice president in the organization's history.

 On 14 July 2021, Zhou was assigned as the diving team leader within the Chinese sports delegation for the 2020 Summer Olympics.